AlexBurkey/MFAImageBot/misc/Notes.md

 * Small AWS EC2 instance
     * I will never ever use lambda for this.
 It's a nightmare to get the python libaries packaged up correctly last time I tried.
 Just use a damn server.
 * Heroku: I haven't explored this just yet but from what I know it's a popular choice to host small bots like this.
+    Terrible choice.
+Heroku is mainly for things like webservers and has preset packages and things.
+It is absolutely not built to host a reddit bot.
 * RPi: This will probably be the most straight forward solution even if it's not the most stable.
 Unsure what the performance will look like.
+    Current choice.
+It's easy to access, "free", and it doens't seem like there's any performance issues with the bot or with running a pi-hole on it at the same time.

 ## Environment Management
 Things to think about